OneGov/onegov-cloud/src/onegov.election_day/README.rst

 -----------------------

-Informations intended for the end user of a Onegov Election Day instance (upload and downlad format specifications, available JSON and embedded views, headerless mode, REST interface, WabstiCExport) are found [here](docs/README.md).
+Informations intended for the end user of a Onegov Election Day instance (such as upload and downlad format specifications, available JSON and embedded views, headerless mode, REST interface and WabstiCExport interface) can be found `here <docs/README.md>`_.

-There are also some information regarding testing the application [here](docs/testing.md).
+There are also some information regarding `testing the application <docs/testing.md>`_.

 Build Status